Kazmimasooma/Group-1-Disney/README.md

 * Genres was reduced from 29 to 22
 * MPAA Rating was reduced from 14 to 8

+In order for our ML model to process these features, we also need to encode and scale the features, please see below for what we did with each feature:
+1. Genres - OneHotEncoder
+2. MPAA Ratings - LabelEncoder
+3. IMDB Average Rating - MinMaxScaler
+4. IMDB Total Votes - MinMaxScaler

 ## Team Communication and Project Methodology